computate-org/pecan-unconstrained-forecast-course/README.md

 ### Grant default service account edit role in namespace

-To grant the default service account edit role privileges, you will use either your own terminal where you have logged in to OpenShift, or use the built-in OpenShift Terminal.
-We will grant edit privileges on the default service account, as well as edit privileges on roles and rolebindings in the namespace so that the default service account can deploy resources in your namespace.
+To grant the OpenShift AI workbench service account edit role privileges, you will use either your own terminal where you have logged in to OpenShift.
+We will grant edit privileges on the default service account, as well as edit privileges on roles and rolebindings in the namespace so that the workbench service account can deploy resources in your namespace.

+Run the commands below in your terminal after logging into the CLI above.

+Here we assume that you created an OpenShift AI workbench called `pecan-unconstrained-forecast`.

 ```
 oc create rolebinding pecan-unconstrained-forecast-edit --clusterrole=edit \